gizmore/phpgdo-captcha/README.md

-# phpgdo-captcha
+# gdo6-captcha
-GDOv7 Captcha module.
-Using a very old and cheap 3rd party solution.
-Other Captcha providers are available.
+Captcha module for gdo6, using PHPCaptcha third party code from Edward Eliot.